 Help us shape UBC's next Zero Waste Action Plan

-In March 2022, we held a university-wide engagement process on the Zero Waste Action Plan update.
+In Spring 2022, we held a university-wide engagement process on the Zero Waste Action Plan update.
 The goal of these engagements is to consult the community regarding circular economy and learn more about how UBC can support and facilitate a circular economy on campus.

 Please check back to learn more about our findings from this engagement period.